shakfu/py-js/README.md

 ### Homebrew Python3

-Homebrew Python3 is required.
-If it is not already install see [Homebrew](https://brew.sh) for the install oneliner (provided here as well for reference).
+Homebrew Python3 is required for the default non-portable build case.
+If it is not already installed see [Homebrew](https://brew.sh) for the install oneliner (provided here as well for reference):

 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"